 That explains why lighting environments that use warm white (3000K-3500K) and even cool white (4100K) fluorescent lighting appear dimmer than the same environment lit by lamps that have a color temperature of 5000K or higher.
 A growing number of studies are showing that general lighting with higher scotopic/photopic (S/P) ratios (higher color temperature) provide improved visual acuity.
 This, in turn, results in reduced visual fatigue, faster reading times, and less glare.
 As we learned earlier, glare leads to headaches and eyestrain.
 Scotopically enhanced lighting also provides the side benefits of reducing tasking errors, as well as improving performance and increasing productivity.

-The U.S. Department of Energy, on its website, addresses the topic of scotopic enhancement in a big way!
-They have changed the concept to "Spectrally Enhanced Lighting" or SEL, but we are both addressing the same issue.
-They have 10 different studies on their site that show that by installing a higher Kelvin temperature (>5000K) lighting system can save 19%-46% in energy costs.
+The U.S. Department of Energy, on its website, lists numerous publications on the subject of scotopic enhancement.
+The D.O.E. now refers to scotopic enhancement as "Spectrally Enhanced Lighting" or SEL for short.
+Regardless of what this technology is called, we now have an inexpensive way to save energy without compromising our visual needs.
+The D.O.E. has 10 different studies on their site that show that by installing a higher Kelvin temperature (>5000K) lighting system can save 19% - 46% in energy costs.
 That is HUGE!!!

 In 2002, a feasibility study was conducted by the DOE and others to evaluate user acceptance of SEL strategies in an office environment and the results were published by DOE in 2004.
 The study was conducted on two almost identical floors of a building, each floor consisting of about 30,000 sq. ft.
 One floor utilized 3500K lamps (reference) and the other floor had 5000K lamps installed.
 Both lamps had a CRI value of 86.
 In their feasibility studies, the DOE concluded the following: